pedrolcl/Linux-SonivoxEas/README.md

 * cmdlnsynth: Command line sample program using the synthesizer library
 * guisynth: GUI sample program using the synthesizer library
 * libsvoxeas: The Linux synthesizer shared library, using ALSA Sequencer and PulseAudio
-* sonivox: The AOSP source files, with a qmake project file to compile and test under QtrCreator as a static library
+* sonivox: The AOSP source files, with a qmake project file to compile and test under QtCreator as a static library

 Licenses
 --------